jamieQ/ld-branch-island-nondeterminism/README.md

 2. Generate a number of 'filler' padding object files to force the resulting binary to be over the arm64 branch range limit (2 files of 64MB each by default).
 3. Generate a main entry point file.
 4. Repeatedly run clang to link the swift objects, then the filler padding objects, then the main.o file.
-5. Checks the resulting binaries & map files for nondeterministic results.
+5. Checks the resulting binaries & link map files for nondeterministic results.

 The results of repeated links after the initial object file generation suggest something related to the handling of branch island generation/placement